Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Robust Trajectory Optimization

 In this section, we present our formulation where we incorporate frictional stability in trajectory optimization to obtain robustness.
-In particular, we first focus on discussing the optimization problem with uncertain mass or CoM location and we later discuss the optimization problem of uncertain coefficient of friction in Sec~\ref{subsec:opt_friction}.
+In particular, we first focus on discussing the optimization problem with uncertain mass, CoM location, and finger contact location.
+We later discuss the optimization problem of uncertain coefficient of friction in Sec~\ref{subsec:opt_friction}.

-An important point to note is that the optimization problem would be ill-posed if we naively add \eq{force_eq_mass} and/or \eq{force_eq_location} to \eq{equation_control} since there is no $u$ to satisfy all uncertainty realization in equality constraints \cite{yalmip_2018}.
+An important point to note is that the optimization problem would be ill-posed if we naively add \eq{force_eq_mass}, \eq{force_eq_location}, and/or \eq{force_eq_location_finger_margin} to \eq{equation_control} since there is no $u$ to satisfy all uncertainty realization in equality constraints \cite{yalmip_2018}.
 Therefore, our strategy is that we plan to find an optimal nominal trajectory that can ensure external contacts under uncertain physical parameters.
 In other words, we aim at maximizing the worst-case stability margin over the trajectory given the maximal frictional stability at each time-step $k$ (also shown in \fig{fig:concept}).
 Thus, we maximize the following objective function:

 where $\epsilon_{k, +}^*, \epsilon_{k, -}^*$ are non-negative variables.
 Note that $\epsilon_{k, +}^*, \epsilon_{k, -}^*$ are the largest uncertainty in the positive and negative direction, respectively, at instant $k$ given $x, u, f$, which results in non-zero contact forces (i.e., stability margin, see also \fig{fig:concept}). \eq{bilevel_obj} calculates the smallest stability margin over time-horizons by subtracting the stability margin along the positive direction from that along the negative direction.
 Hence, we formulate a bilevel optimization problem which consists of two lower-level optimization problems as follows (see also \fig{fig:cibo}):